RhysFonville/rc/README.md

 <h3>Tests</h3>

 The tests folder includes a `testrc` executable and a tests folder that includes the programs to compile and run.
 Adding a new test program and running `testrc` should run your tests.
+Or, if you are using my makefile, just run `make test`.